inperegelion/Eliftech-test/README.md

 #### ⚠️ important! ⚠️

-_You are looking at the master branch.
-The code here was written in three days (first deadline).
-To see what I've done later - switch to the second branch._
+_You are looking at the late branch.
+The code here was written after first deadline.
+To see what I've before - switch to the master branch._

 ### Run